tfairch2/Course-Common-Files/Review/Common-errors.md

 However, this is not the same variable as the main() function's **sum**.
 They are totally separate!
 So in this case, the program won't build (in Java) because main()'s sum was never assigned a value, but we're trying to output its value with System.out.println.

+### Redeclaring a class' member variable within a class

 **Example:**